Cocker Spaniel Breed Summary

 Cheery, Loving, Adoring and Playful

-The word ‘Spaniel’ translates to ‘Spanish Dog’, so it’s no surprise that the Spaniel family originates from Spain!
-These doggies were originally bred to hunt Woodcock during the 1800’s, but were only registered in the UK, as a breed in 1892.
-The Cocker Spaniel quickly gained popularity with ‘hoomans’, both breeders and the public!
-A smaller variation of this breed was favoured and performed particularly well in the show ring.
-In 1939, Brucie, also a member of this breed, won ‘best in show’ at a prestigious show and they continued to grow in popularity.
-These particular dogs are known as ‘the darlings’ of many pet owners, so it is not surprise that the female lead in Lady and The Tramp, is also a Cocker Spaniel.
+The word 'Spaniel' translates to 'Spanish Dog', so it's no surprise that the Spaniel family originates from Spain!
+These doggies were originally bred to hunt Woodcock during the 1800s but were only registered in the UK, as a breed in 1892.
+The Cocker Spaniel quickly gained popularity with 'hoomans', both breeders and the public!
+A smaller variation of this breed was favored and performed particularly well in the show ring.
+In 1939, Brucie, also a member of this breed, won 'best in show' at a prestigious show and they continued to grow in popularity.
+These particular dogs are known as 'the darlings' of many pet owners, so it is no surprise that the female lead in Lady and The Tramp, is also a Cocker Spaniel.
 Even today, these fluffy dogs remain in the top 15 dog breeds of all time!